 Somebody once said that when you marry someone you also marry a set of problems.

-When deciding who to partner with, you must make sure that the problems between you two are problems you can live with.
+But the solution is simple: when deciding who to partner with, make sure must make sure that the problems between you two are problems you can live with.

-Therefore a great and often underappreciated skills in relationship is learning how to date and prospect.
+Therefore a great and often under-appreciated relationship skill is learning how to date and prospect.

 2. Approach With Open Mind

-You can approach the conflict wit an open mind and a negotiator mindset.
+You can approach the conflict with an open mind and a negotiator mindset.

 Now that’s a great mindset to possess.

 And if you learn some basics of negotiation and “pie-enlarging” strategies, that will surely help (check out the best negotiation books).